 The recent trend shows that Luxembourg's core industry is shifting from a mere holding function to a fully-fledged investment platform jurisdiction.
 Indeed, Luxembourg seized Brexit to become a leading EU alternative investment fund platform.
-In response, the regulation is Indeed, processes and definitions related requiring more functions to be Luxemdirector is a real asset for maintaining contact with the authorities and providing knowledge of specific local regula- Oualitative substance is likely to be the next challenge.
-And there too, iNEDs can make the difference; a balanced board reflects the company's general gover- In light of this evolution, we have asked some of our company members and fund initiators how they perceive the role of iNEDs and what they expect from them.
+In response, the regulation is requiring more functions to be Luxembourg-based, with the corresponding over the last three years, including a oversight.
+In that sense, having a local director is a real asset for maintaining contact with the authorities and providing knowledge of specific local regulations.
+Qualitative substance is likely to be the next challenge.
+And there too, iNEDs can make the difference; a balanced board reflects the company's general governance In light of this evolution, we have asked some of our company members and fund initiators how they perceive the role of iNEDs and what they expect from them.
 For Andreas Kalusche, CEO of Prime Capital AG, the main reason to appoint an iNED is to balance deficits in experience.
 Since "new" topics such as sustainability (ESG), risk management, technology or digitalization are increasingly in demand and established boards of directors often have weaknesses in these areas, iNEDs can overcome these with their experience.
 Andreas Kalusche: "With independent directors, you can balance a board of directors.
 After analysing what experience and qualities are missing, these can and should be compensated for with an iNED.
-This is how a board can perform Additionally, an iNED gets executives to leave the ivory tower and engage with new perspectives and processes.
+This is how a board can perform at its boot."
+Additionally, an iNED gets executives to leave the ivory tower and engage with new perspectives and processes.
 Philipp Good, CEO of ESG-AG, says "The whole board benefits from an independent director; he/she brings a different mindset than internal executives and can thus initiate fruitful discussions.
 Their ability to think outside the box moves the whole board forward and enables new directions to be explored."
 Indeed, with their unbiased view from the outside, iNEDs can help break up outdated processes and push forward.
 They enrich every board of directors with their diverse experience and new ways of thinking.
 They look where executive members prefer not to look too closely.
 Their independence makes it easier for them to point out internal problems.
 This can be an uncomfortable process, but in the end, it benefits the board.
 Fund initiators also expect iNEDs to give new impulses to the Board with their soft skills, background, and network - ultimately, with their whole personality.
 Christoph Gisler, Head of Infrastructure Equity and Member of Executive Committee at Swiss Life Asset Management, puts it this way: "Independent directors enrich a board of directors.
 Professional qualification, business proximity and leadership skills strengthen every organization".
 Being comfortable, speaking one's mind and high integrity are personality traits that drive successful, independent directors.
 This requires the self-confidence to address problems clearly and openly.
 An iNED is therefore expected to have high standards, not only when it comes to their experience, but also in terms of their soft skills.
 The commitment to build a long-term relationship and shared values with the executive team is therefore also key How to find the ideal profile; what added value?